bigwiv/Biopython-cn/chr19.rst

 purpose, at the top of the ``run_tests.py`` script is a manually compiled list of modules to test, which allows us to skip modules with optional external dependencies which may not be installed (e.g. the Reportlab and NumPy libraries).
-So, if you°Øve added some doctests to the docstrings in a Biopython module, in order to have them included in the Biopython test suite, you must update ``run_tests.py`` to include your module.
+So, if you‚Äôve added some doctests to the docstrings in a Biopython module, in order to have them included in the Biopython test suite, you must update ``run_tests.py`` to include your module.
 Currently, the relevant part of ``run_tests.py`` looks as